sarayu-pr11/tri2_pbl/nutrition.md

         console.log(data);

-        result.innerHTML = "one serving of " + foodName + " calories: " + data.findCalories;
+        result.innerHTML = "calories in one serving of " + foodName + ": " + data.findCalories;
     })
 }